 In the advent of increased socioeconomic status in the society, physical fitness has been a subject of concern for many people with a calculated move to shed off extra pounds and improve the general appearance.
-Sedentary lifestyle has been in the rise leading to less calorific expenditure and concomitant statistical rise in overweight and obesity.
+A sedentary lifestyle has been on the rise leading to less calorific expenditure and a concomitant statistical rise in overweight and obesity.

-Overweight and obesity has been implicated with emergence of disease burden like altered cholesterol level with low HDL-cholesterol and high LDL-cholesterol, high blood pressure, insulin resistance, cancers, osteoarthritis, sleep breathing problems and obesity hyperventilated syndrome.
+Overweight and obesity have been implicated with the emergence of disease burden like altered cholesterol level with low HDL-cholesterol and high LDL-cholesterol, high blood pressure, insulin resistance, cancers, osteoarthritis, sleep breathing problems and obesity hyperventilated syndrome.

 Lack of caloric balance is the primary cause of overweight and obesity.
-High calorie diet with low calorie expenditure will lead to weight gain and vise versa.
+A high-calorie diet with low-calorie expenditure will lead to weight gain and vise versa.

-There is no firm conclusion on ways to achieve low calorie diet but PubMed denotes that low fat diet has proven to be more effective than other conventional low calorie diets.
+There is no firm conclusion on ways to achieve a low-calorie diet but PubMed denotes that a low-fat diet has proven to be more effective than other conventional low-calorie diets.

 Similar Post: 7 Minute Workout Challenge App (An App for Health)

 Coconut oil is a medium-chain triglyceride.
 Studies have shown that Medium Chain Triglycerides (MCTs) enhances excess calorie burning, increases fat oxidation and increases satiety.